 Pollinator Conservation Resources – Great Lakes Region

-The pollinator resources found on this page support habitat restoration in western New York, Ontario, Indiana, Ohio, Illinois, Wisconsin, Michigan, Minnesota, and Iowa.
+The pollinator resources found on this page support habitat restoration in western New York, Pennsylvania, Ontario, Indiana, Ohio, Illinois, Wisconsin, Michigan, Minnesota, and Iowa.

 - Conservation guides and fact sheets for farms, gardens, parks and natural areas